GuyBaele/SpreadGL/README.md

 ```
 reprojection --input B.1.1.7_England.single.tree.output.csv --lat starting_coordinates_1,ending_coordinates_1 --lng starting_coordinates_2,ending_coordinates_2 --src 27700 --trg 4326 --output B.1.1.7_England.single.tree.output.reprojected.csv
 ```
 This command executes the reprojection.py script with 6 required arguments: input csv file, field names of source latitudes (comma separator in between), field names of source longitudes (comma separator in between), source CRS, target CRS and output csv file.
-When this step is done, a file 'B.1.1.7_England.single.tree.output.reprojected.csv' will be created.
+When this step is done, there will be a new file called 'B.1.1.7_England.single.tree.output.reprojected.csv'.

 3. Remove geographic outliers.
 If you visualise the reprojected output file created in step 3, there will be many points that fall outside Endland.
 These outliers were caused by missing geographic data.
 To identify them, it becomes necessary to refer to a dataset file 'TreeTime_270221.csv', which is an analysis result from the original study (Kraemer et al.).
 This file contains the location information of each point, i.e. UTLA (Upper Tier Local Authorities in England).
 You will need to check if this value is empty or not.
 If it is NULL, that point will fall outside of England.
 Therefore, the corresponding row(branch) has to be removed.
 Use the following command:
 ```
 trimming --input B.1.1.7_England.single.tree.output.reprojected.csv --key ending_coordinates_1_original --refer TreeTime_270221.csv --foreign endLat --null startUTLA,endUTLA --output B.1.1.7_England.single.tree.output.reprojected.cleaned.csv
 ```
 This command executes the trimming.py script with 6 required arguments: input csv file, foreign key field name of input, reference csv file, foreign field name of reference, queried field(s) of reference (comma separator in between if needed), and output csv file.
-When this step is done, a file 'B.1.1.7_England.single.tree.output.reprojected.cleaned.csv' will be created.
+When this step is done, there will be a new file called 'B.1.1.7_England.single.tree.output.reprojected.cleaned.csv'.

 4. Visualise the spatial layers in Spread.gl.
 Follow the previous steps to get different visuals.